 \subsubsection{Audio Generation}

-After the transcript manipulation, the next step is to generate speaker specific audio.
-Motivated by the prior work on adaptive text-to-speech (TTS) methods~\cite{jiaTransfer2018, casanovaSCGlowTTS2021, neekharaExpressive2021}, we adopted SV2TTS~\cite{jiaTransfer2018} for person specific audio generation.
-SV2TTS comprises three modules: 1) An encoder for extracting style embedding of the reference speaker, 2) A Tacotron 2-based~\cite{shenNatural2018} spectrogram generation using the replacement tokens and the speaker style embedding, and 3) A WaveNet-based~\cite{oordWaveNet2016} vocoder for generating realistic audio using the spectrogram.
-The pre-trained SV2TTS is used for generating the fake audio segments which are later loudness normalized using the corresponding real audio neighbors.
-The rationale behind the loudness normalization is to generate more realistic counterpart of the audio signal suitable for replacement.
+After the transcript manipulation, the next step is to generate speaker-specific audio for the replacement tokens.
+Motivated by the prior work on adaptive text-to-speech methods~\cite{jiaTransfer2018, casanovaSCGlowTTS2021, neekharaExpressive2021}, we adopted SV2TTS~\cite{jiaTransfer2018} for speaker-specific audio generation.
+SV2TTS consists of three modules: 1) An encoder module responsible for extracting the style embedding of the reference speaker, 2) A spectrogram generation module based on Tacotron 2~\cite{shenNatural2018} utilizing replacement tokens and the speaker style embedding, and 3) A vocoder module based on WaveNet~\cite{oordWaveNet2016}, which generates realistic audio using the spectrogram.
+In the audio generation, we utilized a pre-trained SV2TTS model to generate the audio segments.
+Then, we performed loudness normalization on the generated audio segments by considering the corresponding real audio neighbors.
+The rationale behind the loudness normalization is to generate a more realistic counterpart of the audio segment chosen for replacement.